-Income tax expense decreased \$88 thousand from a \$133 thousand for the three months ended June 30, 2012 to \$45 for the three months ended June 30, 2013.
+Income tax expense increased \$69 thousand from a benefit of \$39 thousand for the three months ended September 30, 2012 to an expense of \$30 for the three months ended September 30, 2013.
 We are subject to income taxes based on the taxable income of our taxable REIT subsidiary holding companies at a combined federal and state tax rate of approximately 40%.
-In 2012, the gains on asset sales within the Innkeepers JV were taxable to us.